datagovs/buildingpermit_ai/README.md

-# An Open AI Model | Building Permit API
+# Building Permit API | Open AI Model

 Building Permit inspections and permits are important process for cities and businesses.